Cielętniki, Silesian Voivodeship

-The village has a population of 457.

 In the Cielętniki grows the largest tree in Poland — it is monumental lime tree, known as Lime in Cielętniki.

 History

 The Palace in the center of the village was built by the Kurnatowski family, as was the church.

-On September 4, 1939, during the German invasion of Poland which started World War II, German troops carried out a massacre of Polish farmers and children in the village (see Nazi crimes against the Polish nation).
+On 4 September 1939, during the German invasion of Poland which started World War II, German troops carried out a massacre of Polish farmers and children in the village (see Nazi crimes against the Polish nation).